 Meals on Wheels home delivery.

-Seniors can receive free or low cost meals and other food from Meals on Wheels.
-The service is provided by thousands of volunteer groups and non-profits across the nation.
-Many local Salvation Army centers, Catholic Charities, community action agencies, churches and other charity type organizations administer the free Meals on Wheels program in communities around the country.
+Seniors can receive free or low cost meals and other food delivered to them from Meals on Wheels.
+The service is provided by thousands of volunteer groups and non-profits across the nation, and find more information below.
+Many local Salvation Army centers, Catholic Charities, community action agencies, churches, Agency on Aging centers and other charity type organizations administer the free Meals on Wheels program in communities around the country.

 The Meals on Wheels program was created to help the elderly and seniors, no matter their income.
 Top priority is given to the homebound, which generally will be seniors who are unable to get food on their own and who can’t prepare their own meals.
 Some agencies will restrict home delivered meals to individuals with medical conditions, mental impairments, or physical disabilities.
 But the terms and conditions of each administering agency will vary.

 The organizations are geared towards serving food to those with the greatest physical, economic, or social need in the community.
 Unfortunately the demand for assistance is great, and resources are limited.
 So some organizations may have a waiting list which fluctuates week by week and the waiting period can be as long as several weeks.
 Each and every Meals on Wheels program and their volunteers continue to do their best to keep the waiting list to a minimum.

 Through the Meals on Wheel program, a volunteer who works for one of the participating organizations will deliver a free or low cost meal directly to the homebound senior citizen's door.
 All food and ingredients that are served will be prepared fresh at local kitchens.
 They are then both packaged and delivered to the client on the same day they are made.
 So the meals are served hot.
 All meals that are prepared will be planned to meet one-third of the current recommended dietary allowances of a typical senior.

 The exact eligibility requirements may vary by county or program, but in general they will include such conditions as follows.